Minghe4419/Quantization-TopK-Sparsification/README.md

 _Limit_: since we need to iterate the simulation $2^9$ times for each data entry(specify with parameters of distribution), the simulation will be very costly.
 In this case, I use np.partition in isFirstEntryAmongTopK_mce with a cost of O(n).
 However, there might be other method to further improve on the cost which allows us to improve the precision with larger datasets and more iterations.

 ### Quadratic Programming
 We investigate the solution to quadratic programming problem with equality constraint, without equality constraint, and with asymptotic case.
 - `eQTQ_ks`, `eZTQ_ks`, `equal_constr_ks` are functions returning quadratic part$P$, linear part$q$, equality constraint$A, b$ of our qudratic programming function.
 - `quad_prog_func`: We can determine either create normal or uniform data by controlling the function's parameter.
 This function can return the optimal weight, corresponding MSE, conditional expectations of $x$ and $x^2$ and mean of $x$.
 - `lagra_approxm_qp`: Similar with `quad_prog_func`, while only returning a list of first weights`W` in asymptotic case.
 - `quad_prog_func_uncstr`: Similar with `quad_prog_func`, while no longer having equal constraint.
 - `quad_prog_func_approxAsym`: the Asymptotic case is approximate by approaching d to positive inifinity.
 In this case, we modifies the equality constraint for the first data entry by using `A_matrix[0][0] = 0`.
+For the quadratic programming in all cases, I create both analytic method version(Uniform Data Only) - end with `_a` in the function name - and monte carlo simulation version(Both Uniform and Normal Data).

 #### Plot of $w_1$ vs $k_1$ and $MSE$ vs $k_1$ in different cases
 - `K_3plots`: This function will plot $w_1$ vs $k_1$ and `MSE` vs $k_1$ in cases: